 Power to the DDR SDRAM subsystem is ensured with an adequate battery backup and a reliable method for switching between system power and battery power.
-The memory controller is responsible for deasserting CKE[1:0] when issuing the self-refresh command but while power gradually drops, CKE[1:0] must remain deasserted regardless of the state of Vcc powering the 80333.
+The memory controller is responsible for deasserting CKE[1:0] when issuing the self-refresh command but while power gradually drops, CKE[1:0] must remain deasserted regardless of the state of Vcc powering the 80331.

-10.2.2 Power Failure Sequence
+9.2.2 Power Failure Sequence

 Upon initial power-up, a power supply provides appropriate voltage to the system.
 The voltage level increases at a rate dependent on the type of power supply used and components in the system.
-These variables are not certain, so the power supply often provides a signal called PWRGD, which indicates when the voltage has reached a reliable level.
-The power supply deasserts PWRGD when the voltage level drops below a certain minimum threshold.
-PCI Local Bus Specification, Revision 2.2 indicates that once PWRGD is deasserted, the PCI reset pin (P_RST#) is asserted in order to float the output buffers.
 In the specification, Tfail is defined as the time when P_RST# is asserted in response to the power rail going out of specification.
 Tfail is the minimum of: